hyperledger/iroha-2-docs/src/guide/introduction.md

 - Swift (iOS) (Coming soon)

 ::: info
-if you’re having issues with installing rust compatible with our code (2021 edition, please consult the troubleshooting section).
+if you’re having issues with installing rust compatible with our code (2021 edition), please consult the troubleshooting section.
 :::

 There will be more content added to this tutorial as it is made available, and there will be clearly marked update sections wherever they are added.